pankourgiou/Respect_walk/README.md

-#This is a simple hello world program in python programming language.
+#Let's put some fun into computing it's a very simple program in swift.